cxl-micron-reskit/famfs/README.md

     make clean all

-Refer oo the Famfs [Userspace repo](user/README.md) for further usage info
+Refer to the Famfs [Userspace repo](user/README.md) for further usage info